epidemicz/juggler/README.wait.md

 * Simplicity - the "protocol" is really just a pre-defined set of JSON-encoded messages exchanged over websockets: "CALL", "SUB", "UNSB" and "PUB" for clients, "ACK, "NACK", "RES" and "EVNT" for servers.
 * Minimalism - it offers basic RPC and pub-sub primitives, leaving more specific behaviour to the applications.
 * Scalability - via redis cluster and a websocket load balancer in front of multiple juggler servers, and independently managed instances of callees, there is scale-out support for juggler-based applications.
-* Focused on web application development - web browsers and mobile applications are the target clients, embedded devices are not an explicit concern.
+* Focused on web/mobile application development - web browsers and mobile applications are the target clients, embedded devices are not an explicit concern.

 ### Installation